Gurubalan-GIT/CCC/README.md

 - [ ] Complete the [Read-me.md](/README.md) documentation.
 - [ ] Add all the contributors and add them to the Read-me documentation.
 - [ ] Create the file structure boiler plate to start pushing code.
 - [ ] Update contribution guidelines with file name syntax and code guidelines in [contributing.md](/contributing.md).
+- [ ] Clean up the Read-me files inside each folder created for file structure purposes and replace them with proper documentation with links for the coding questions pushed.

 ## Git
 New to Git?
 No worries.
 Assuming you have created an account and reading this, go ahead and download the CLI interface for GIT, [here](https://git-scm.com/downloads).